binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

 * Use prepared statements and/or parameterised queries
 * Consider using Stored Procedures
 * Read up on the [OWASP SQLi Prevention Cheat Sheet](https://www.owasp.org/index.php/SQL_Injection_Prevention_Cheat_Sheet)
-* And even before any of these points above, make sure you have the generic input [Validation, Filtering and Sanitisation](#web-applications-countermeasures-lack-of-input-validation-filtering-and-sanitisation-generic) that we have already discussed covered, so all user input is validated, filtered and sanitised both client and server side before it gets anywhere near your queries.
+* And even before any of these points above, make sure you have the generic input [Validation, Filtering and Sanitisation](#web-applications-countermeasures-lack-of-input-validation-filtering-and-sanitisation-generic) that we have already discussed covered, so all user input is validated, filtered and sanitised, both client and server side, before it gets anywhere near your queries.

 There are plenty of easy to find and understand resources on the inter-webs around SQLi mitigations and the countermeasures are generally very easy to implement.
 So now you have no excuse.